About speech and speech development

 Where to get help for children’s speech

-If you have any worries about your child’s speech development, it’s a very good idea to talk with your GP, paediatrician or child and family health nurse or your child’s teacher.
+If you have any worries about your child’s speech development, it’s a good idea to talk with your GP, paediatrician or child and family health nurse or your child’s teacher.

 These professionals might refer you to a speech pathologist, or you can visit a private speech pathologist yourself.
-You might be referred to an audiologist if there’s a possibility that your child’s speech problems are caused by hearing loss.
+You can find a local professional by going to Speech Pathology Australia – Find a speech pathologist.

 How to help with children’s speech development